Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Fitting Experimental Data

-By fitting the same single-pulse pumped data with the double-frequency fitting model, we can minimize the systematic error caused by the F~=~1 contributions to the FID signal, as demonstrated by the dash-dotted green line in Fig.~\ref{fig:RealData}.
+By fitting the same single-pulse pumped data with the double-frequency fitting model, we can minimize the systematic error caused by the $F=1$ contributions to the FID signal, as demonstrated by the green dash-dotted line in Fig.~\ref{fig:RealData}.
 Utilizing the SP-DFF technique, the extracted magnetic field demonstrates a diminished dependence on pumping power, spanning about 0.9 nT, highlighted by the green bar on the graph's right side.
 Comparing the ranges of the extracted field, this is an enhancement of approximately 3.3 (3 nT/0.9 nT) compared to the SP-SFF method.
-Just as in the simulation, this is attributed to the double-frequency fitting model accounting for the relative amplitude and phase of the F~=~1 Larmor signal.
+Just as in the simulation, this is attributed to the double-frequency fitting model accounting for the relative amplitude and phase of the $F=1$ Larmor signal.
 Moreover, the relative phase extracted from the fit parameters of the double-frequency fits, depicted in the inset of Fig. \ref{fig:RealData}, mirrors the relative phase behavior observed in the simulations shown in Fig. \ref{fig:SimAcc}.
 At low pumping powers, the relative phase approaches zero and as the pumping power increases the relative phase increases to $\pi$.

-The dashed purple line in Fig.~\ref{fig:RealData} shows the extracted magnetic field using the Sync-SFF method.
-Synchronous-pulse pumping efficiently drives the atomic ensemble into the stretched state, minimizing F~=~1 contributions even at lower pumping rates [Fig.~\ref{fig:SimAcc}(b)].
+The purple dashed line in Fig.~\ref{fig:RealData} shows the extracted magnetic field using the SY-SFF method.
+Synchronous-pulse pumping efficiently drives the atomic ensemble into the stretched state, minimizing $F=1$ contributions even at lower pumping rates (Fig.~\ref{fig:SimAcc}(b)).
 This reduces the dependence on pumping power.
-The magnetic field extracted using the Sync-SFF technique spans 0.8 nT, as indicated by the purple bar on the right side of the graph, which is an enhancement of 3.75 (3~nT/0.8~nT) relative to the SP-SFF method.
+The magnetic field extracted using the SY-SFF technique spans 0.8 nT, as indicated by the purple bar on the right side of the graph, which is an enhancement of 3.75 (3~nT/0.8~nT) relative to the SP-SFF method.